smartgic/docker-mycroft/README.md

 $ sudo docker logs -f mycroft_skills | grep -i "pairing code:"
 ```

+Once the device has been paired the required skills will be installed, this process could run for few minutes depending the hardware.

 ### CLI access

 Get access to the container CLI with: